 Parties in North Carolina have a right to represent themselves in court.
 It should be noted, however, that corporations and other entities must appear through a licensed attorney.
 Even the owners of a corporation cannot appear in court (subject to a few exceptions).
 It is very difficult for a non-lawyer to represent himself in litigation due to the rules of civil procedure and rules of evidence, in addition to other procedural rules and strategic considerations.
 North Carolina has largely adopted the Federal Rules of Evidence.

 Navigating through our court systems in North Carolina can be very difficult, and typically requires the assistance of an attorney.
-John Kirby has represented parties in hundreds of cases in North Carolina state and federal court.
-He has tried civil and criminal cases to jury verdict and has handled numerous appeals in state and federal court.
+I have represented parties in hundreds of cases in North Carolina state and federal court.
+I have tried civil and criminal cases to jury verdict, and handled numerous appeals in state and federal court.
 If you live in Cary or anywhere else in Wake County, reach out to my office in Raleigh, North Carolina, for guidance in civil litigation.